-Karjat remains overshadowed by the charm of Khandala, Lonavala, Matheran and other noteworthy weekend getaways near Mumbai.
+Karjat remains overshadowed by the charm of Khandala, Lonavala, Matheran, and other noteworthy weekend getaways near Mumbai.
 But that does not take anything away from the fact that it is a gem of a destination.
-During the monsoon season, the place remains swamped with thrill seekers who come to partake in activities like camping, trekking, mountain climbing, river rafting and more.
+During the monsoon season, the place remains swamped with thrill-seekers who come to partake in activities like camping, trekking, mountain climbing, river rafting, and more.
 In addition to that, there are also a host of cascading waterfalls in the area where you can go for some waterfall rappelling.

-Points of Interest in and around Karjat: Kondana Caves, Jain Temple, Kondeshwar Temple, Bahiri Cave, Kothaligad Fort and Kotale Waterfall
+Points of Interest in and around Karjat: Kondana Caves, Jain Temple, Kondeshwar Temple, Bahiri Cave, Kothaligad Fort, and Kotale Waterfall

 Distance from Mumbai: 62 km

 Matheran is one of the most sought-after hill stations near Mumbai.
-Perched at an altitude of about 800 metres, it lures holidaymakers with its misty forests and pollution-free environment.
-It is famed as the only automobile-free hill station in Asia.
+Perched at an altitude of about 800 meters, it lures holidaymakers with its misty forests and pollution-free environment.
+It is famed as the only automobile free hill station in Asia.
 Yes, you read it right!
 Motor vehicles are restricted from entering the town, so you will most likely be breathing in the cleanest and most refreshing air you have even filled your lungs with.
 Moreover, there’s so much to do and experience in and around Matheran that one weekend might feel a little too short.

-Points of Interest in and around Matheran: Louisa Point, Alexander Point, Echo Point, Shivaji’s Ladder, One Tree Hill Point and Charlotte Lake
+Points of Interest in and around Matheran: Louisa Point, Alexander Point, Echo Point, Shivaji’s Ladder, One Tree Hill Point, and Charlotte Lake

 Distance from Mumbai: 80 km

-Ask the denizens of Mumbai about their favourite spot to spend the weekend and a significant chunk of them would say “Khandala.”
+Ask the denizens of Mumbai about their favorite spot to spend the weekend and a significant chunk of them would say “Khandala.”
 That’s how prominent this hill station is.
 The monsoon season is the best time to visit Khandala as this is when the waterfalls located in its vicinity reach their full glory.
 Owing to the proximity of the hill stations of Khandala and Lonavala, holidaymakers often visit the two during one tour.

-Points of Interest in and around Khandala: Kune Falls, Bhor Ghat, Rajmachi Point, Zenith Waterfall, Manaranjan Fort and Ekvira
+Points of Interest in and around Khandala: Kune Falls, Bhor Ghat, Rajmachi Point, Zenith Waterfall, Manaranjan Fort, and Ekvira

 Distance from Mumbai: 82 km

 One of the closest hill stations to Mumbai, Lonavala has always been a hit among Mumbaikars.
 While the pristine environs never fail to lure nature lovers, the rugged terrain of the town and its surroundings beckons thrill seekers from near and far.
-Among the many adventure sports one can try are camping, trekking and hot air ballooning.
+Among the many adventure sports one can try are camping, trekking, and hot air ballooning.
 The area is also laden with viewpoints and waterfalls where you can let your eyes feast on bewitching sights.
 You can also visit the medieval forts belonging to the Maratha and Peshwa monarchs who once ruled over the region.

-Points of Interest in and around Lonavala: Kune Falls, Bhushi Dam, Sunil’s Celebrity Wax Museum, Rajmachi Point, Karla Caves and Lion’s Point
+Points of Interest in and around Lonavala: Kune Falls, Bhushi Dam, Sunil’s Celebrity Wax Museum, Rajmachi Point, Karla Caves, and Lion’s Point

 Distance from Mumbai: 83 km

 Surrounded by untouched wilderness, bestowed with rugged terrain and offering a plethora of experiences – that’s Igatpuri for you.
-You may not have heard for this small hill town before, but it is one of the most tranquil hill stations you will find in the state of Maharashtra.
+You may not have heard of this small hill town before, but it is one of the most tranquil hill stations you will find in the state of Maharashtra.
 Igatpuri draws hordes of people from Pune as well, which is only 238 km or 4.5 hours’ drive away.
 The town is also home to Dhamma Giri, where you can go for some holistic meditation sessions to rejuvenate your body and mind.

-Points of Interest in and around Igatpuri: Tringalwadi Fort, Myanmar Gate, Vihigaon Waterfall, Ghatandevi Temple, Harihar Fort and Camel Valley
+Points of Interest in and around Igatpuri: Tringalwadi Fort, Myanmar Gate, Vihigaon Waterfall, Ghatandevi Temple, Harihar Fort, and Camel Valley

 Distance from Mumbai: 120 km